Blog - Traffic Masters· · Loading…

 • Match search intent

-Organic search is typically the most valuable channel—it’s free, scalable, and targets people actively searching for what you offer.
+Organic search is typically the most valuable channel.
+It’s free, scalable, and targets people actively searching for what you offer.
 Learn more about organic vs. paid traffic strategies.

 What it is: Visitors from search engine ads (Google Ads, Bing Ads).